 Jurisdictions may consult the construction mitigation protocol fact sheet (June 2012) (PDF) and contractors and developers may consult the tips fact sheet (Aug.
 2006) (PDF) on the construction mitigation requirements and process.

 Naturally Occurring Asbestos (NOA): If your construction project is within a NOA area, you must submit a Dust Mitigation Plan or Geologic Evaluation to the AQMD prior to receiving a grading permit.
 The NOA map, state regulation, and other NOA resources are on the NOA page.
 For NOA assistance call the AQMD at (916) 874-4800.

 Operational Emissions Mitigation

 Projects that exceed the long-term operation thresholds of 65 pounds per day of NOx or ROG must mitigate the air quality impacts using all feasible mitigation.
-The AQMD recommends the project proponent develop an Air Quality Mitigation Plan for NOx or ROG describing how the project will reduce emissions by 15% for projects considered in the State Implementation Plan and 35% for projects not considered in the State Implementation Plan.
+The AQMD recommends the project proponent develop an Air Quality Mitigation Plan (AQMP) for ozone precursors, describing how the project will reduce emissions by 15% for projects considered in the State Implementation Plan and 35% for projects not considered in the State Implementation Plan.

 In addition, since the passage of AB32, lead agencies have required proponents to mitigate their project’s anticipated greenhouse gas emissions (GHG) if found to be significant.
 If the lead agency has not yet adopted a Climate Action Plan as part of its General Plan from which projects could tier, the lead agency may ask proponents to mitigate GHG on a project basis by creating a Greenhouse Gas Reduction Plan (GHGRP)